Supernedo/Supernedo/README.md

 ### Hi, my name is Ché Salazar and I'm currently studying at the University of The West Indies.
 ### I am currently in pursuit of my Bachelor's in Computer Science (Special) - It just has more Math and I.T.
-Nothing too special I suppose.
+Nothing too special, I suppose.

-### Here are some stuff about me
+### Here are some stuff about me:

 - I'm currently working on a project for my INFO course, so it's going to be a Movies Website.
 - I'm currently learning the API needed for the Forge Mod Loader.